⚡ Key Takeaways: Starting a TCG in 2026 (TL;DR)

 Your game needs a home.
 A strong online presence is non-negotiable.

-• Build a Professional Website: This is your central hub.
-Use a platform like Shopify or WooCommerce.
-It should showcase your cards with high-quality images and tell the story behind your game.
+- Build a Professional Website: Your website is your central hub.
+A professional online presence on a platform like Shopify or WooCommerce is crucial for showcasing your cards and building customer trust.

-For a free, beginner-friendly alternative, Snapshop Lite lets creators and resellers launch a branded store instantly.
-Customize it with your TCG designs or curated collections, add products, and sell globally via POD fulfillment—no coding or monthly fees required.
+For a free, all-in-one solution, Snapshop Lite lets you launch a branded store instantly.
+Sell your own TCG designs or curated reseller collections globally via POD fulfillment—no coding or monthly fees required.

 QPMN integrates directly with Shopify and WooCommerce to make fulfillment seamless.